Nuclear Fears in Orbit: Governing Space Security in a Time of Rising Tensions (online guest lecture)

 14 May 2025/PSSI

-The lecture will feature Jessica West, PhD, Senior Researcher at Project Ploughshares, a Canadian research institute focusing on disarmament efforts and international security.
+The lecture featured Jessica West, PhD, Senior Researcher at Project Ploughshares, a Canadian research institute focusing on disarmament efforts and international security.
 In her work she interacts regularly with key United Nations bodies tasked with space security and space safety issues.
 Related research interests include approaches to peace and disarmament rooted in humanitarian protection and the impact of new technologies on space security such as cyber connectivity and artificial intelligence.

 Jessica holds a PhD in global governance from the Balsillie School of International Affairs.
 She currently holds roles as a Senior Fellow at the Centre for International Governance Innovation (CIGI) and a Research Fellow at the Kindred Credit Union Centre for Peace Advancement.